Leekh951/Awesome-Semantic-Object-Mapping/README.md

 # Awesome Metric-Object SLAM [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 This repository considers papers that optimize robot and object states based on Monocular, RGB-D, and LiDAR.
 Here, object states generally include object poses and object shape parameters.
+This repository is still under construction and will continue to be updated!

 ## What is Metric-Object SLAM?